Community Projects

 Spencer Park Improvements:

-· Replacement of the “ship” playground with new structures for both 2-5 year olds and 5-12 year olds – scheduled to be completed in August.
+· Replacement of the “ship” playground with new structures for both 2-5 year olds and 5-12 year olds – scheduled to be completed in August/September 2025

-· Replace a water line through the middle of Spencer Park, date to be announced (TBA)
+· Replace a water line through the middle of Spencer Park in August 2025

-· Repave the roads and parking lots.
-Date TBA
+· Repaving of the roads and parking lots

 • Iron Horse Park:

-· Completion of the addition of electricity and lighting – taking place currently.
+· Completion of the addition of electricity and lighting.

-· Installation of new bubbler splashpad, and additional concrete in the center of the park.
-Date TBA.
+· Installation of new bubbler splashpad, and additional concrete in the center of the park in July 2025

-Heritage Park is being prepared for the construction of the new farmers market pavilion and incubator kitchen.
-The Heritage Park Fountain, benches, trash cans, and memorial markers are to be removed for the upcoming construction slated to begin in April.
+Heritage Park: Fountain, benches, trash cans, and memorial markers have been removed for the construction of the new Farmer’s Market pavilion and incubator kitchen.
 The Heritage Park Fountain needs to be serviced, so it may be awhile before it is relocated to a new site, which has not been determined.

-Fairview Park Restrooms are being rehabilitated.
-The restroom which was originally built in 2005 will be totally remodeled with new stools and urinals, hand dryers, sinks, and partitions.
+Fairview Park The restroom which was originally built in 2005 was totally remodeled with new stools and urinals, hand dryers, sinks, and partitions.
 Exterior and interior walls will have been painted, and new lights have been installed.
-This restroom should be ready for opening day of baseball season at the Crain, Metz, and Steinman Fields.

 • The Penman Building roof will be replaced.
 Date TBA.